Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Survey of recent techniques

 \section{Survey of recent techniques}

-Since 2016, state of the art on automated melanoma took a sharp turn towards deep learning.
-We will focus on those results, without emphasis on relevant previous literature~\cite{celebi2007methodological,iyatomi2008improved}, and refer the interested reader to more comprehensive surveys~\cite{litjens2017survey,fornaciali2016towards}.
+In this Section, we survey existing art on automated skin lesion analysis.
+We focus on works published since 2016, when literature took a sharp turn towards deep learning.
+For relevant previous literature~\cite{celebi2007methodological,iyatomi2008improved}, we refer the interested reader to more comprehensive surveys~\cite{litjens2017survey,fornaciali2016towards}.
 We assume that the reader has passing familiarity with deep learning and its issues --- if needed, we refer the reader to a complete overview~\cite{LeCun2015deep}.